-In ideal circumstances, a pair of spouses or parents can resolve their disagreements on their own, without the need for lawyers.
+In ideal circumstances, spouses or parents can resolve their disagreements on their own, without the need for lawyers.
 But sometimes the disagreements run too deep, or feelings are too hurt, to effectively resolve a dispute without help.
 That is where Cunningham Law Office, based in Missoula, can help: we can help you communicate with your family member — face-to-face or through a representative — using two distinct methods of legal conflict resolution: settlement conferences and mediation.

 Settlement Conferences Or Mediation: Which Is Right For You?

 Mediation and settlement conferences are both forms of negotiation to help you reach a resolution in whatever legal issue you are facing.

 - Mediation: In mediation, both parties usually meet in person with a trained, neutral family mediator.
 Usually no other lawyers are present (however, both parties are entitled to be represented during the mediation).
 Such a meeting is only scheduled after both parties have gone through pre-mediation screening to verify that they can use such a meeting productively, and that neither poses a danger to the other.

 - Settlement Conferences: Settlement conferences are useful when parties cannot productively negotiate in person.
 A conference of this type takes place in separate rooms: one room for one party and their attorney, one room for the other party and their attorney.
 The Settlement Master will typically go between the rooms, speaking with the parties and their attorneys, while narrowing the issues and hopefully eventually reaching a final agreement.